fluidself/fluidself.org/_books/spirituality/the-untethered-soul.md

 What does it feel like to identify more with Spirit than with form?
 You used to walk around feeling anxiety and tension; now you walk around feeling love.
 You just feel love for no reason.
 Your backdrop is love.
 Your backdrop is openness, beauty, and appreciation.
 You don't have to make yourself feel that way; that is how Spirit feels.

-As you go deeper and deeper, you start noticing a phenomenal thing--you are no longer judging.
+As you go deeper and deeper, you start noticing a phenomenal thing—you are no longer judging.
 The process of judging simply stops.
 There is just appreciating and honoring.
 Where there used to be judging, there is now respecting, loving, and cherishing.
 To differentiate is to judge.
 To see, to experience, and to honor is to participate in life instead of standing back and judging it.

-**Contemplating Death**
+### Contemplating Death

 A wise being completely and totally embraces the reality, the inevitability, and the unpredictability of death.
 What are you doing with life?
 That is what death asks you.